 The reports draw attention to the fact that the universal jurisdiction framework varies from one country to another, which makes it complex for practitioners to build cases.
 Requirements to exercise universal jurisdiction will change depending on various aspects, such as the nature of the crime or the nexus with the state exercising jurisdiction.
-We hope this research will help lawyers and NGOs to find their way in the different legal systems studied.
+TRIAL International hopes this research will help lawyers and NGOs to find their way in the different legal systems studied.

-The reports on three of the countries are now available online – France, Germany and The Netherlands.
-The analysis of the Swiss legal system will be published in June.
-The next four will be available by the end of the year.
+The reports on four of the countries are now available online – France, Germany, The Netherlands and Switzerland.
+The analysis of the next four countries listed below will be available by the end of the year.

 Read the full reports on